This is a deliberately empty heading to satisfy the HTML5 validator.

 Dancing by Antonio Terrones, Aurore Allo, Kritonas Anastasopoulos, Lito Anastasopoulou, Zoé Leduc

-Music composed by Maja Zimmerlin & Thomas Delord
+Music Composed by Maja Zimmerlin & Thomas Delord

-Music performed by Maja Zimmerlin
+Music Performed by Maja Zimmerlin

 Filmmaker: Thomas Delord